OFA-Sys/Chinese-CLIP/deployment_En.md

 ### Run the Model

 #### Extraction of Image-side Features
 We use the following sample code in the `Chinese-CLIP/` directory to read the converted ViT-B-16 size ONNX image-side model `vit-b-16.img.fp16.onnx` and extract the features of the [Pikachu image](examples/pokemon.jpeg) in Readme.
+Note that the converted ONNX model only accepts inputs with a batch size of 1, i.e. only one input image is processed in one call.

 ```python
 # Complete the necessary import (omitted below)